 #1: Highest Quality Matcha= Ceremonial Grade

-This is the brightest green matcha.
-It’s made from young tea leaves with the stems and veins removed.
-This is the type of matcha I recommend for drinking, but it's a bit pricey and unnecessary to be baking with.
+This is the brightest green matcha and it is made from young tea leaves with the stems and veins removed.
+I recommend this matcha for drinking, but it's a bit pricey and unnecessary to be baking with.

 #2: The middle ground= Culinary Grade Matcha